lmullen/lincolnmullen.com/source/_posts/2012-08-10-teaching-as-a-moral-relationship.markdown

     your own.

 As a teaching fellow I did not always---or even often---succeed at cultivating teaching relationships as moral relationships.
-After one transgression, a professor encouraged me to rethink my interactions with students in exactly these moral terms.
+After turning in some uncharitable grades, a professor encouraged me to rethink my interactions with students in exactly these moral terms.
 The most important thing you can do as a teacher is subject all your interactions to moral discipline.

   [post I wrote for ProfHacker]: http://chronicle.com/blogs/profhacker/how-to-persuade-with-ethos-pathos-or-logos/35431